salamay/Educise/README.md

-# stunning-chainsaw
+# Educise
-school management software  for schools for managing student affairs like student assessment recording,managing of student schoolfees, book shoop management and studrnt information
+A school management software  for  managing student affairs like student assessment recording,managing of student schoolfees, book shoop management, keeping and retrieving student information and payment of staff salary